 You can download the Universal Wellbeing Charter here and are welcome to share your reflections, questions, or ideas with us.

-The Universal Wellbeing Charter supports collaborations, community involvement, provides implementation science informed planning, and will drive upstream changes to how wellbeing is understood, embedded across systems that affect people’s lives, and governed.
+The Universal Wellbeing Charter supports collaborations, community involvement and leadership.
+It is evidence-based, and implementation science and economically informed to drive changes to how wellbeing is understood, embedded and addressed across systems that affect people’s lives, and governed.

-This Charter focuses on primordial prevention, that is, addressing the root causes at their source and before harm, disengagement, and long-term costs occur.
+This Charter focuses on primordial prevention, that is, addressing the root causes of poor Universal Wellbeing at their source and before harm, disengagement, and long-term costs and consequences occur.

 WHAT THIS IS / WHAT THIS IS NOT